PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 ## Advanced Configuration: Deactivate Snapshot-related Behaviour Extensions.

-The `snapshotBehaviour` component (c.f.
+The `snapshotting` component (c.f.
 [Section General Explanation](#General-Explanation)) consists of multiple separate behaviour extension classes.
 For technical details on Slingshot's behaviour read the [Simulator's Documentation](https://www.palladio-simulator.com/Palladio-Documentation-Slingshot/slingshot-simulator/).

-Currently (June '25), `snapshotBehaviour` contributes 11 behaviour extensions.
+Currently (June '25), `snapshotting` contributes 11 behaviour extensions.
 Each extension takes care of a distinct aspect of the initialisation and snapshotting mechanism.
 Some extensions accept additional configurations, including deactivation.
 To do additional configurations, the `.config` file must be extended.